 That means judges should assess blame to reflect the reality of busy, noisy workplaces where people are carrying out tasks they have done hundreds of times before without a problem.

-There can be a finding of contrib in road traffic accident cases, for instance when a pedestrian has crossed at a dangerous place in the road instead of using a nearby zebra crossing.
+There can be a finding of contributory negligence in road traffic accidents, for instance when a pedestrian has crossed at a dangerous place in the road instead of using a nearby zebra crossing.
 In cases where a person has not used a seatbelt, there will normally be a reduction in damages of 25% where the seatbelt would have prevented the injury or 15% where the seatbelt would have reduced the impact of the incident (but not entirely).

 Can I claim if I’m partly at fault for my injury?